A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Sparse Cholesky for Derivative-Enhanced GP

 which increases with $d$ and decreases with increasing $l$.
 Given that the covariance matrix is s.p.d., this expression can be rewritten as:

 where $\lambda_{max}$ and $\lambda_{min}$ denote the maximum and minimum eigenvalues, respectively, of the covariance matrix. } \begin{proof} See Appendix C.5. \end{proof}

 Assuming all the derivative terms are available, computation of ${\bf K}_{\text{der}}^{-1}$ while solving the exact GP scales as $O((N \times N_d)^3)$ in time and as $O((N\times N_d)^2)$ in memory.
-(We use `exact' to denote the covariance matrix prior to any sparsification approximations as presented below).
-Clearly, efficient computation of ${\bf K}_{\text{der}}^{-1}$ is desired.
+(We use `exact' to denote the covariance matrix prior to any sparsification approximations as presented below and assuming Gaussian elimination).
+Clearly, efficient computation of the action of ${\bf K}_{\text{der}}^{-1}$ is desired.
 As discussed earlier, the size of the covariance matrix with derivatives increases significantly with respect to $N$, $d$, and $p$.
 Solving for such large matrix systems can be computationally intractable \cite{liu_when_2020}, and hence there is a need to efficiently approximate the covariance matrix to help alleviate these scalability issues.
 Solving these large matrix systems can be approximated through several methods \cite{heaton_case_2019}, such as low rank approximation methods \cite{musco_recursive_2017,chen_randomly_2025}, sparse approximation \cite{vecchia_estimation_1988,furrer_covariance_2006,datta_hierarchical_2016,datta_nonseparable_2016,smola_sparse,cao_variational_2023}, and others \cite{rahimi_random_nodate,quinonero-candela05a}.
 Out of the several studied methods, work related to the Vecchia approximation has gained popularity in the world of GPs applied to computational and data science problems \cite{vecchia_estimation_1988,stein_approximating_2004,datta_hierarchical_2016, sun_statistically_2016,katzfuss_scaled_2021,huan_sparse_2025}.
 Within this body of work, one of the critical aspects upon which these approximation methods are built is the choice of the ordering and conditioning set \cite{guinness_permutation_2018, kang_correlation-based_2023, katzfuss_general_2021,schafer_sparse_2024}.
-In this work, we utilize sparse Cholesky factorization of the exact GP \cite{schafer_sparse_2021,chen_solving_2021}, which has proven to be an efficient approximation method with near-linear computational complexity.
-One contribution of our work is to extend the aforementioned sparse Cholesky factorization approach to include derivative observations of arbitrary order $d$.
+In this work, we utilize sparse Cholesky factorization of the exact GP \cite{schafer_sparse_2021,chen_solving_2021}, which has proven to be an efficient approximation method with near-linear computational complexity. \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023} have previously made attempts to incorporate derivatives into the sparse Cholesky formulations.
+However, there are some differences between our approach of extending sparse Cholesky factorization to include derivative observations of arbitrary order $d$. \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023} formulate the derivatives as constraints in the Hilbert space, and they define the derivatives as embedded inside the functionals, while describing the derivatives as only specific combinations (such as the Laplacian operator), which is not necessary in our formulation.
+Additionally, our formulations describe the latent function, $\mathbf{f}$, to be random and describe derivatives as random processes (which are encoded within the covariance matrix).
+We would like to acknowledge that we did not entirely introduce the concept of derivative-informed GPs.
+However, our contribution is a DT-specific engineering system (see Section~\ref{sec:App_DT}), which is built by aligning all the relevant mathematical building blocks.
 In this section, we provide a brief overview of the sparse Cholesky factorization algorithm \cite{schafer_sparse_2021} and how we extend it to include derivative observations.
 We then show verification results using our updated approach -- highlighting the impact of, and interplay between, the various parameters of the algorithm such as the sparsification factor, number of training points, etc.